Call for Papers

 Upon receiving your acceptance, you must complete your registration process to confirm your participation.

-Registration includes full access to all sessions, coffee breaks, lunch, and closing reception, plus conference materials, certificate.
+- Registration includes full access to all sessions, coffee breaks, lunch, and closing reception, plus conference materials and a e-certificate.

 - A single registration covers the in-person participation of one author.
-If other authors of your manuscript would like to attend the event in person, an additional Listener registration has to be made.
+If other authors of your manuscript would like to attend the event in person, an additional CONFERENCE PACKAGE registration has to be made.

 - You cannot be the first author of three or more papers.

-- There are no poster or video-presentation options but if, for unforeseen reasons, you cannot attend the event, you can still join your session online and you will be sent an e-certificate (not physical copies).
+- There are no poster or video-presentation options, but if, for unforeseen reasons, you cannot attend the event, you can still join your session online, and you will be sent an e-certificate.

 - For professional courtesy and to increase the quality and variety of the academic discussions, we kindly ask you to spend the whole day in the venue.
 Presenters are expected to present their work in the designated sessions and we will not be able to make changes based on non-academic reasons.
 Please make sure that your travel itinerary and personal schedule fit the conference program.